kakrusch/gramdev/README.md

 - Where and When: personal -> can be within PP
 - How and Why: personal -> cannot come from PP/strand a P

+optionally relative pronouns:
 - Who: like regular personal pronouns, but is of the type that can be relative
-- Which and Whose: like possessive pronouns, but without PERSON or NUMBER features, as they don't have these features inherently and don'
+- Which and Whose: like possessive pronouns, but without PERSON or NUMBER features, as they don't have these features inherently and don't need to agree, as their sister-noun will agree if needed.
+- what: alternatively either like "who" or like "which/whose"

+  non-relative pronouns:
+  - where and when: like personal pronouns but also without agreement, as they are always from adjuncts and don't need to agree
+  - how and why: like where/when, but have an Inside-Out Functional uncertainty to designate them as not being the object of a preposition, and thus not allowing stranded Ps "Why did Mary appear from __?"